Director Nigel Pitts

 Professor Kim Ekstrand is a Visiting Professor here at King's College Dental Institute.
 He is Vice Dean at the Department of Odontology, University of Copenhagen, Denmark.

-Click here for more information on Professor Kim Ekstrand
+Click here for more on Professor Kim Ekstrand

 We welcome Professor Kim Ekstrand to the Dental ITC, who has been appointed a Visiting Professor here at King's College Dental Institute.
 He is Vice Dean at the Department of Odontology, University of Copenhagen, Denmark.